inossidabile/styx/README.md

 Forms assist *form_for @foo, :remote => true* to automate server response and UJS callbacks.

 If everything went smooth you can respond with URL for redirect or with JSON for your callback.
-If validation failed appropriate form fields will be wraped with native
+If validation failed appropriate form fields will be wrapped in a native way:

     <div class="field_with_errors">